mustafakbaser/Getir-Clone/README.md

 Feel inspired to contribute?
 We welcome your insights, enhancements, and bug fixes.
 Fork the repository, make your magic happen, and submit a pull request!

 ## License 📜
-This project is licensed under the [MIT License](https://github.com/mustafakbaser/Getir-Clone/blob/master/LICENSE).
+This project is licensed under the [MIT](https://opensource.org/license/mit/) LICENSE.

 ## Acknowledgments 🙌
 Special thanks to the Getir team for providing inspiration for this project.